Contact Us

 The Club was 1st grade grand finalists in 2000 and 2001 (minor premiers) with the Colts side winning the competition in 2000.

-In 2009, the arrival of Rod Salmon of President of the Club fostered a renewed era of success.
+In 2009, the arrival of Rod Salmon as President of the Club fostered a renewed era of success.
 All four Senior sides made the Grand Final in 2009, each taking home the runners-up title.
 This success translated into the securing of the Doc Harris Shield as Division Three Club Champions which saw the Club promoted to Division Two for 2010.

 In 2010, Second Grade was successful in winning the Stockdale Cup alongside the Club’s re-established Colts team who won the Robertson Cup.